SatheeshCoder/ReactifyCart-Hub/README.md

 npm start
 Visit http://localhost:3000 in your web browser to see the app.
 Contributing
 Contributions are welcome!
-If you'd like to contribute to ShopEase, please follow these steps:
+If you'd like to contribute to ReactifyCart-Hub, please follow these steps:

 Fork the repository.
 Create a new branch: git checkout -b feature/new-feature.